 I’ve clearly covered this.
-Yes, a little goes toward principal each month, but that money essentially earns nothing.
+Thought this is part of the renting vs buying equation because a little goes toward principal each month, but that money essentially earns nothing.
 So, while the statement is true, it is misguided.

 It is better to save the money and invest it in something that has a return

 Home values only go up, so I’ll get a good return on my investment.

 House prices do generally go up, but they are matched by inflation.
 So, even if your house went up 3%, it is likely that inflation was near that 3% number.